lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

 ### Right vs right

-We believe Smalltalk's designers made the right design choice for function call syntax, but that the designers of C have also made the right design choice.
+We believe that Smalltalk's designers made the right design choice for function call syntax, but that the designers of C have also made the right design choice.

 How can that be?
 When C was released in the early 1970s people used generic text editors to edit C code.
-And typing the parameter names in a generic text editor does take more effort.
+And typing the parameter names in a generic text editor does take effort.

 Programming language designers should have their users and the environment that they are going to use in mind when designing the language.